-Premiums written by the Company reached USD582.4 million (2020: USD594.6 million), thereby registering a small 2% decrease.
-The decrease is primarily attributable to non-renewal of a major Motor contract, which is mostly offset by new business written in Property and Motor classes.
+Premiums written by the Company reached USD250.5 million (2021: USD582.4 million), thereby registering a 57% decrease.
+The decrease is primarily attributable to non-renewal of a major Motor and Property binders which is a result of re-underwriting exercise undertaken on existing book of business during 2022.

-The technical result for general business in current year stands at USD11.9 million compared to USD8.9 million in 2020.
-The increase in underwriting income, despite a 2% decrease in gross written premiums, is attributable to small increase in net retention at QEL compared to PY though this is offset to an extent by adverse claims experience during the year.
+The technical result for general business in current year stands at USD2.3 million compared to USD11.9 million in 2021.
+The decrease in underwriting income is attributable to lower gross written premiums and adverse claims experience mostly in Property binders during the year.

-The Company's net investment income amounted to USD2.0 million (2020: USD2.8 million).
-The main source remains interest income derived from investment in fixed income instruments (bonds).
-The fair value loss of USD1 million (2020 gain: USD 0.5 million) during the year was driven by the revaluation of bonds as of 31 December 2021.
+The Company's investment income amounted to USD1.1 million (2021: USD2.3 million).
+The main source remains interest income derived from investment in fixed income instruments (bonds) which is lower compared to PY on account of sale of bonds which was done to fund claim payments.
+The fair value loss of USD 2 million (2021 loss: USD1 million) during the year was driven by fall in market value of bonds as of 31 December 2022.

-The share capital and the capital contribution stands at USD 62.0 million (2020: USD62.0 million).
-No new capital contribution was made by Qatar Reinsurance Company Limited (the "immediate parent") during 2021 (2020: Nil).
-The shareholder's equity increased to USD72.7 million (2020: USD72.0 million) majorly due to profit recorded during the year.
+The share capital and the capital contribution stands at USD 62.0 million (2021: USD 62.0 million).
+No new capital contribution was made by Antares Reinsurance Company Limited formerly Qatar Reinsurance Company Limited (the "immediate parent") during 2022 (2021: Nil).
+The shareholder's equity decreased to USD 58.4 million (2021: USD 72.7 million) largely due to the loss recorded during the year.